Updated: Sep 8

 Obviously, there are many nice, caring people who work here, and I am only speaking about my own personal experiences, some of which were good.

-In my opinion leadership, as a whole at NFAC is completely misguided and lacks any sort of common human decency or concern.
+In my opinion leadership, as a whole at Envision is completely misguided and lacks any sort of common human decency or concern for anything other than profits.

 Here is the story, keeping it as brief as possible....